onflow/fcl-js/packages/decode/README.md

 **Decoding a Response, with a Custom Decoder**

-A Custom Decoder is a way for users to define how to decode certain encoded types from the AccessAPI
+A Custom Decoder is a way for users to define how to decode certain encoded types from the Access API

 ```javascript
 import { decodeResponse } from "@onflow/decode"